minimumattic/recalbox-samba-mount/README.md

 # for Unorganized ROM directory:

 - rename ```custom.sh.unorganized``` to ```custom.sh``` and then edit with your samba shared directory and IP address.

+- if your ROM directory is not organized as in /recalbox/share/roms, then you need to add each samba shared roms directory and mount points to the script manually.

 - copy ```custom.sh``` in ```/recalbox/share/system``` (if you are using credentials/user/password for samba share copy ```smbcredentials``` file too after editing credentials.)